 Glacier National Park is the only national park in Canada served exclusively by railway, since no motor roads span its rugged terrain.
 The park is crossed by the main line of the Canadian Pacific Railway, and visitors may detrain at Glacier Station, at the western end of the famous Connaught Tunnel.
-Accommodation is available and camping is permitted on designated camp-sites.
+There is an equipped camp-ground one mile from Glacier Station.
 Resident park officers, stationed at Glacier and other points, furnish information concerning camp-sites, and trails to various places of interest.
-The park is administered from Field, the head-quarters of Yoho National Park.
+The park is administered from Field, the headquarters of Yoho National Park.